nahumsa/Introduction-to-IBM_Qiskit/README.md

     In this code you will see the first application of a quantum computer predicting if a boolean function is balanced or constant with only one query.

+- Grover Algorithm

+    In this code you will learn the main quantum search algorithm.

 - Quantum Fourier Transform